-Healthcare Education Center - Skill Laboratory and Simulation LaboratoryBSN || RN to BSN || Mission || Admission || HEC || Nursing Home || Nursing Student Handbook
+Healthcare Education Center and Simulation LabsBSN || RN to BSN || Mission || Admission || Simulation || BSN Program Home || Nursing Student Handbook || Accreditation

-Housed in a historic building that was once home to the Holden-Leonard Mill, HEC’s spacious facilities feature a dedicated low-fidelity skill laboratory, simulation and x-ray laboratories, technologically advanced classrooms and conference space, as well as ample offices with a secure file area.
+In the Fall of 2012, SVC unveiled its dynamic new Healthcare Education Center (HEC), strategically designed to provide technology enhanced hands-on learning experiences for the 21st century nursing student.
+Housed in a historic building that was once home to the Holden-Leonard Mill, the HEC’s spacious facilities feature a dedicated low-fidelity skill laboratory, high-fidelity simulation and x-ray laboratories, technologically advanced classrooms and conference space, as well as ample offices with a secure file area.

 • Located at The Mill, Southern Vermont College Healthcare Education Center, Benmont Avenue, Bennington, Vermont, one mile from the Everett Mansion of SVC.

 • 10,000 square feet on two floors.

-- One skills laboratory, one simulation laboratory, an x-ray laboratory, classrooms and faculty offices.
+• One skills laboratory, one simulation laboratory, an x-ray laboratory, classrooms and faculty offices.

-- Ample learning space for up to 80 students.
+• Ample learning space for up to 80 students.

-- Easy-to-move modular seating and desk units designed to accommodate participatory group work and promote collaborative learning.
+• Easy-to-move modular seating and desk units designed to accommodate participatory group work and promote collaborative learning.

-- A nurses’ station, clean utility area, and storage area support student simulation of the preparation and demonstration of skills and procedures.
+• A nurses’ station, clean utility area, and storage area support student simulation of the preparation and demonstration of skills and procedures.

 • Faculty offices in close proximity to learning areas promote student/faculty interaction.
 A supply, break room and secure file area are also located in the Mill.